-It is now the law to self-isolate following a positive test result for Covid-19, after international travel or if you are told to via the NHS Test and Trace App.
+It is now the law to self-isolate if you, a member of your household or bubble test positive for Covid-19, after international travel or if you are told to via the NHS Test and Trace App.

 If you test positive for Covid-19, it is also an offence to knowingly provide false information about your close contacts to NHS Test and Trace.